 Last year, the county officially christened the Port Tobacco River Park and Tom Roland Natural Resource Area in his honor.

 It was an emotional moment.

 He retired shortly after his original diagnosis in late 2015, a revelation that stunned him.

 Joanne first noticed his problem, an otherwise active, healthy man suddenly looking short of breath after doing a local television presentation at work.

-He never worked with asbestos or asbestos products, the primary cause of the disease.
+He never worked with asbestos materials or products containing asbestos, the primary cause of the disease.
 But his father did for many years, regularly bringing it home on his clothes, where he may have been exposed.